MarchalLab/gonetic/README.md

  - `condition`: an identifier of a sample or condition The following columns are optional:
  - `functional score`: an impact score between 0 and 1, e.g. CADD scores.
 If this column is not present or should be ignored, add `-e=false` to the command.
  - `freq increase`: a frequency score between 0 and 1, e.g. variant allele frequency.
-If this column is not present or should be ignored, add `-a=false` to the command.
+If this column is not present or should be ignored, add `-c=false` to the command.
 Additional columns can be present in the file, but are ignored by GoNetic.

 The network file is a tab or comma separated file with a header line for each type of interaction that occurs in the network.